 IV.
 A 1.5% Annual Tax on Net Business Assets Above $100,000*/Employee

 Corporations and other business entities will also pay a 1.5% tax on net assets – aka owners’ or shareholders’ equity – in excess of $100,000* per FTE (full-time equivalent) employee.
 This means that a small business with $1 million in net assets and 10 full-time employees will pay no assets tax.
 On the other hand, a shell company or holding company with $1 billion in net assets and 2 full-time employees will pay $14,997,000 in assets tax.

 Note that this approach to taxing assets can result in taxing some assets more than once.
-This is intended to create a disincentive for using nested chains of shell companies to hide assets, and generally to discourage complex and cumbersome corporate structures that are difficult to tax accurately.
+This is intended to create a disincentive for using nested chains of shell companies to hide assets and income, and generally to discourage complex and cumbersome corporate structures that are difficult to tax accurately.

 This approach also creates a small disincentive for using contractors to replace employees, because each full-time employee saves an employer $1,500/year on the assets tax.
 And it creates a small disincentive for multi-billion dollar companies that pile up cash internally and pay little or no taxes.